Module Catalogue 2025/26

 Assessment Rationale And Relationship

-The student's knowledge, critical understanding of and ability to apply developed skills relating to mathematical principles, scientific principles, legislation and procedures, patient and critical group radiation doses related to ionising and non-ionising radiation medical use, will be tested in the written exercise and written examination.
+The student’s knowledge, critical understanding and ability to apply developed skills relating to a critical analysis will be tested through the report exercise and the closed book examination.

 Timetable